Using Cricut print and cut feature is an easy way to personalize anything. Let’s learn how to use it with a video tutorial and project ideas!

 But what if you are printing out a saying or quote, how do you get it to cut around the edge and not around every single letter?
 I’m glad you asked!

 The easiest way I found was to put a shape behind the cut file.
-I happen to be a big fan of dogs and wine, so I found this super cute file in Access. (search “dog and wine”)
+Two of my favorite things are dogs and wine, so I found this super cute file in Access. (search “dog and wine”)

 Now if you bring this in, flatten it, and go to cut it, you might be upset to see that it cuts each letter out individually.
 Or depending on what you are doing, you might want that.